 You aren’t required to hire a professional service company to form your LLC in Utah.
-You’re allowed to form your LLC yourself if you’d like.
+You’re allowed to complete the Utah LLC formation process yourself if you’d like.

 However, if you want to save time and make sure your LLC is filed correctly, we recommend hiring Northwest ($39 + state fee).

 Northwest Registered Agent has excellent customer service and they include Registered Agent services free for the 1st year.
 They also offer other services, like an Operating Agreement and filing your Annual Report.

 How do I start an LLC in Utah for free?

 Unfortunately you can’t start an LLC for free.
 You must pay the $54 Utah Certificate of Organization filing fee.

 But you can get an LLC cheaply by filing your formation documents yourself.
 If you file the Articles of Organization online, you don’t have to pay any extra service fees to a company or other filing fees.